March 9, 2023 | Maria Fritzsche

 Why is a whistleblower policy important?

 Whistleblowing remains a sensitive topic and has divided opinions all around the world.
-Some are seen as heroes, such as Sherron Watkins, who at the time was Vice President of Enron Corporation and shared her concerns over accounting issues and other fraudulent behavior with the Chairman.
+Some are seen as heroes, such as Sherron Watkins, who at the time was Vice President of Enron Corporation and shared her concerns over accounting issues and other fraudulent behaviour with the Chairman.
 Her statement and the breakdown of Enron led to the Sarbanes-Oxley Act of 2002 (SOX), which contains 11 sections of legislation all geared toward avoiding similar corporate and accounting scandals.

 In Europe, Wirecard’s fraudulent activity was first reported on by the Financial Times in 2019.
 Pavandeep (Pav) Gill, a senior legal counsel for Wirecard based in Singapore, later revealed himself to be the whistleblower who provided the documents exposing the fraud to the Financial Times.
 Without Gill coming forward, more investors would have lost their money.
 The European Union (EU) introduced the Whistleblowing Directive, which should have been implemented into national legislation by 17 December 2021.
 Most countries have followed this direction, however, Czechia, Germany, Estonia, Spain, Italy, Luxembourg, Hungary, and Poland were recently referred to the Court of Justice of the European Union (CJEU) for failing to transpose the directive fully and satisfactorily.

 While the Directive was enacted after the UK’s departure from the EU, it will still affect companies in the UK.
-Any organization with a wider EU operation will need to apply the Directive and the relevant national law.
-Firms are likely to implement a policy that follows that of the EU as it is globally recognized and therefore, it is expected that the UK will align its legislation closer to that of the Directive.
+Any organisation with a wider EU operation will need to apply the Directive and the relevant national law.
+Firms are likely to implement a policy that follows that of the EU as it is globally recognised and therefore, it is expected that the UK will align its legislation closer to that of the Directive.

 Key whistleblower rules